Radical mastectomies are rarely performed. Progress provides hope for what is the most common type of cancer in the U.S.

 As a patient, a breast cancer diagnoses can feel depressing, emotionally and physically exhausting, even devastating.
 Within the past 150 years, mastectomies have advanced from solely radical to more common nipple-and-areola-sparing surgeries.
 Early treatment yields optimum results.
 Prior to, and throughout the beginning of the 20th century, the 5-year survival rate of all breast cancer was zero percent, despite surgical intervention.
 Now the average 10-year survival rate for women with invasive breast cancer is 83 percent.
 The average 5-year survival rate is 90 percent with proper treatment.

 If located only in the breast, the 5-year survival rate of women with breast cancer is 99 percent.
 Sixty-two percent of cases are diagnosed at this stage.
 If the cancer has spread to the regional lymph nodes, the 5-year survival rate is 85 percent.
-If the cancer has spread to a distant part of the body (Stage IV metastasis), the 5-year survival rate is 27 percent.
+When cancer has spread to a distant part of the body (Stage IV metastasis), the 5-year survival rate is 27 percent.

 The history of mastectomies reaches beyond the past century and a half.
 Tales of barbaric surgeries sans anesthesia and follow-up treatment are not for the faint of heart.
 By comparison, even uncommon bilateral mastectomies today are civilized.